tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 - Change the non-custodial nature of user vaults

 The availability of restricted interface modes reflects compliance flexibility and does not imply that unrestricted protocol operation constitutes regulated activity in all jurisdictions.

+### 21.10.1 GENIUS Act Alignment and Stablecoin Framework Considerations

+YieldLoop’s LOOP token is designed as a fully backed settlement receipt redeemable 1:1 for verified surplus value generated from completed execution cycles.
+LOOP is minted only after surplus has been realized, verified, and settled, and is immediately redeemable for underlying backing held within the protocol’s settlement infrastructure.

+LOOP is not designed to function as an interest-bearing instrument, does not pay yield to holders, and does not represent a claim on future profits or protocol revenues.
+LOOP issuance is directly and exclusively tied to verified surplus already generated by user-authorized activity and is not used for capital raising, advance funding, or speculative issuance.

+YieldLoop operates on a non-custodial basis, with user funds held in user-controlled smart contract vaults and settlement backing maintained separately to satisfy redemption obligations.
+This design is intended to align with the principles underlying the GENIUS Act stablecoin framework, including full backing, redeemability, and avoidance of interest or yield payments to holders.

+Where required by applicable law or regulatory guidance, YieldLoop may pursue appropriate permitted-issuer status, exemptions, or compliant operational pathways for DeFi-based settlement mechanisms.
+Users remain responsible for ensuring that their participation in the protocol complies with applicable federal and state stablecoin regulations.

 ### 21.11 Terminology Clarification